-This is a very different environment to a critical care unit and the ward will have a different, more normal routine.
+This is a very different environment to a critical care unit but you will hopefully slip back into a more normal routine.
 You will no longer have a one to one nurse at your bedside but you will have an allocated qualified nurse and healthcare assistants looking after you and several other patients - this is usually up to 10 patients per nurse.